yonaskolb/XcodeGen/Docs/Usage.md

 Each target can declare one or more dependencies.
 See [Dependency](ProjectSpec.md#dependency) in the ProjectSpec for more info about all the properties

-### Cocoapods
+### CocoaPods
-Use your `podfile` as normal.
+Use your `Podfile` as normal.
 The pods themselves don't need to be referenced in the project spec.
 After you generate your project simply run `pod install` which will integrate with your project and create a workspace.

 ### Carthage
 XcodeGen makes integrating Carthage dependencies super easy!